DAPR3 Lab Exercises

 • Laughs

-• Interpreting LMM summary TODO
+• Practice interpreting the LMM summary

 In this lab, you’ll apply the tools you saw in the lectures this week to the same three datasets you got to know in Week 1.
+You’ll work out the maximal model structure for each one.

 NoteGet set up